Alamada: Climate

 The municipality belongs to the fourth type of climate.
 Rainfall is evenly throughout the year except on the months of May and September.
 Rainfall ranges from 73.63 to 96.88 in.

 Demographics

 In the 2020 census, the population of Alamada, Cotabato, was 68,659 people, with a density of sigfig 68,659/787.50.

 Economy

 Alamada is basically agricultural as its land is cultivated for corn, upland rice, bananas, palm oil, and rubber.
 Thus its people activities are devoted to agriculture.
 A corn producing municipality.
 Livestock and poultry production is also another agricultural activities.

 Natural resources

 Its agricultural products are corn, coconuts, rice, banana, carrots, Yukon Gold potato, mango and other crops, minerals are also found in the areas such as manganese.

+The Gross Domestic Product of the Municipality (2022) is 14,145,601,066 (PHP).